ParthVora27/CRUD_ContactDatabase/README.md

 # CRUD_ContactDatabase
--Basic GUI to collect User Data
+-CRUD Application to save Data

 ## Steps to set up the project
 -Download the project files.